mahdin-hc/animedb-td/README.md

 ```
 Commands:
 search <name>  ->    To search for an anime by its name
-view             ->    To view anime details in a graphical user interface (GUI)
+view   <id>    ->    To view anime details in a graphical user interface (GUI)
 help           ->    To display this help message
 exit           ->    To exit the application
 ```

 ## Platform